-Meet Samantha Paxson, the Chief Marketing Officer for CO-OP Financial Services, a financial technology company for 3,500 credit unions and their 60 million members where she is the architect of the company’s go-to-market strategy, managing the ways CO-OP’s brand experience is delivered through message, product and value chain.
-She is also the founder of THINK by CO-OP, an innovation content platform empowering the evolution of mission-driven financial services and some of her contributors have included people like Gary Vaynerchuk and major brands like Virgin, Amazon and Nike.
-In this interview Samantha share where she chose this career path in financial services (transitioning from journalism), her experience and she also shares some great advice on innovation.
+Meet Samantha Paxson, the Chief Marketing Officer for CO-OP Financial Services, a financial technology company for 3,500 credit unions and their 60 million members where she is the architect of the company’s go-to-market strategy, managing the ways CO-OP’s brand experience is delivered through a message, product, and value chain.
+She is also the founder of THINK by CO-OP, an innovative content platform empowering the evolution of mission-driven financial services and some of her contributors have included people like Gary Vaynerchuk and major brands like Virgin, Amazon, and Nike.
+In this interview, Samantha share where she chose this career path in financial services (transitioning from journalism), her experience and she also shares some great advice on innovation.
 Enjoy!

 "If you have an idea, just pursue it and don’t be afraid.
 Fear is the death of creativity/innovation."

 Please introduce yourself and tell us about your current job function and industry - What do you do for a living?

 I'm the Chief Marketing Officer at CO-OP Financial Services, a financial technology company for 3,500 credit unions and their 60 million members.
 I handle the company’s go-to-market strategy, managing the ways CO-OP’s brand experience is delivered through a message, product and value chain.
 I am also the founder of THINK by CO-OP, an innovative content platform empowering the evolution of mission-driven financial services.

 How did you begin on this career path?

 I started out as a journalist not working in journalism – I went into entertainment public relations and quickly morphed into marketing consulting for clients ranging from Aston Martin, Hurley/Billabong and Hoteles Camino Real to American Express and Marlboro Racing.

 Is your line of work related to what you studied in college?
 Do you have any advanced degrees?